 Visit the Kennet and Avon Canal website to find out all about these attractions and recreational opportunities and where to find them.

 When the restoration of the Wilts & Berks Canal and Cotswold Canals is complete, an impressive ‘Wessex Ring’ will be formed, comprising the Kennet and Avon Canal, Wilts & Berks Canal, River Thames and the Cotswold Canals.

-Wiltshire Council is a key member of the Kennet and Avon Canal Partnership and assists the development and maintenance of the canal through the provision of financial contributions and technical assistance.
-View the annual report for this partnership annual report for this partnership 452kb produced by the Canal & River Trust.
+We are a key member of the Kennet and Avon Canal Partnership and assists the development and maintenance of the canal through the provision of financial contributions and technical assistance.
+Each year the Canal & River Trust produce a report on how the local authority funding contribution is used.
+Read the 2014 annual report 2014 annual report 452kb and 2015 annual report 2015 annual report 439kb for this partnership.

 Last updated: 1 December 2015